ann-ulu/Superstore-Report/README.md

 # Superstore-Report

 I am delighted to present to you the insights and analysis compiled in this Power BI report.
-It represents meticulous query writing for data collection, analysis, and interpretation to provide a comprehensive overview of superstore's performance.
+It represents meticulous query writing (T-SQL) for data collection, data analysis, and interpretation to provide a comprehensive overview of superstore's performance.

-As you navigate through the visualizations and dashboards, I encourage you to explore the various dimensions of our operations, from sales trends to product performance and customer demographics.
+As you navigate through the visualizations and dashboards, I encourage you to explore the various dimensions, from sales trends to product performance and customer demographics and product segregation

-Every chart and graph tells a story, offering valuable insights that can guide our decision-making and strategy formulation in the days ahead.
+Every chart and table tells a story, offering valuable insights that can guide decision-making and strategy formulation in the days ahead.

 Table of Content
 1. [Yearly/monthly Performance](https://app.powerbi.com/view?r=eyJrIjoiY2E4MTFlYzgtZTI2Zi00OWVhLThmYzYtMmFhODcxNzc0NjZkIiwidCI6IjJiYjUyNzlmLThkMTUtNDBlNy05OWUyLTJjYzIzMTg0YzE2NiIsImMiOjh9)